rabbitmq/rabbitmq-website/site/install-rpm.md

 ## install RabbitMQ and zero dependency Erlang from the above repositories,
 ## ignoring any versions provided by the standard repositories
 ##
-## This installs Erlang 25.3.x because there is no Erlang 26-compatible
+## This installs Erlang 25.3.x
-## GA release of RabbitMQ at the moment
-dnf install -y erlang-25.3.2 rabbitmq-server
+dnf install -y erlang-25.3.2.3 rabbitmq-server
 </pre>

 ### Install Packages with Zypper